Clan MacPhail: Status

-In Folklore
+In Folklore and Culture

+Mermaid of Corrivrekin

 The poet John Leyden, was an enthusiastic collector of old folklore.
 He compiled a poem "The mermaid".
 It is based on a gaelic traditional ballad, called MacPhail of Colonsay, and the Mermaid of Corrivrekin.
-The story states that this MacPhail was carried off by a mermaid, that they lived together in a grotto beneath the sea, that she bore him five children but finally he tired of her and escaped to land.
+The story states that this MacPhail was carried off by a mermaid, that they lived together in a grotto beneath the sea and had five children, but finally he tired of her and escaped to land.

+Ballad of Mull

+A cairn near Loch Spelve celebrates Dugald MacPhail (1819–1887), a bard who composed Ant-Muileach (The Isle of Mull) which became the island's anthem.
+These MacPhails where apparently known as cattle drovers for hundreds of years in this area.

+Captain Lachlan MacPhail of Tiree

+Pipe tune written by Peter MacFarquhar of Moss in remembrance of Lachlan MacPhail, an accomplished piper and writer of Gaelic poetry.
+Lachlan was a ruse mourner at the funeral in Operation Mincemeat, a British deception operation of the Second World War.